The Solopreneur's Guide to Gitea + Portainer Auto-deployments

 external:

-name: caddy_netHere we are using Cloudflare as a proxy to route to our Caddy instance that will then route to our self-hosted services.
-In order for Cloudflare to know what our forwarding IP is, we need our local machine to send our local IP to Cloudflare via the `cloudflare-ddns` service defined above.
-Once Cloudflare knows our local IP that is hosting the services, we can use Caddy to route the requests to our server's Docker services orchestrated via Portainer.
+Here we are using Cloudflare as a proxy to route traffic to our Caddy instance, which then routes to our self-hosted services.
+In order for Cloudflare to know what our forwarding IP is, we need our local machine to continuously report its public IP to Cloudflare via the cloudflare-ddns service defined above.
+Once Cloudflare has our IP, Caddy takes over and routes incoming requests to the appropriate Docker services being orchestrated by Portainer.
+The architecture looks something like this: Cloudflare sits at the edge, Caddy handles TLS termination and reverse proxying inside the network, and Portainer keeps all the containers humming along on the host.

 Create a Gitea stack including Act-Runner: